mementum/backtrader/docs/operating.rst

   - The ``next`` method

     It will be called for each iteration.
-The ``datas`` which the `line iterator` has and serve as basis for logic/calculations will have already been moved to the `next` by the platform (barring `data replay`)
+The ``datas`` array which the *line iterator* has and serve as basis for logic/calculations will have already been moved to the next index by the platform (barring `data replay`)

     Called when the **minimum period** for the `line iterator` has been met.
 A bit more on this below.